parthiv-borgohain/NASA-Near-Earth-Objects-Analysis/README.md

 ## Takeaways and Next Steps:

-Key takeaways from the analysis include:
+The key takeaways of our analysis include:

-* Only 4 variables were used to predict whether a NFO is hazardous and the remaining variables were dropped before fitting the models.
+* Only 4 variables were used to predict whether a Near Earth Object (NFO) is hazardous, with the remaining variables not being useful for prediction and being dropped before fitting the models.

-* None of the 4 selected variables had a significant impact on the target variable and predictive models did not show significant improvement over the baseline model.
+* None of the 4 selected variables seem to have a significant impact on the target variable, with all 4 variables having similar values for feature importance in the Gradient Boosted Tree Model.

-* The best model obtained a test accuracy of 92.015% compared to a baseline accuracy of 90% and an F1 score of around 0.48.
+* The predictive model built may not show significant improvement over the baseline model as the 4 variables do not appear to be strong predictors.
+Our best model had a test accuracy of 92.015% compared to the baseline accuracy of around 90% and an F1 score of around 0.48.

-* The most important feature according to the best model was miss_distance.
+* The most important feature, according to the best model, was the miss_distance variable.

-* Next steps include working with a larger dataset and including more features to improve the predictive model.
+As a next step, we plan to work with a larger dataset with a less uneven distribution of True and False values for the target variable to potentially improve the predictive model.
+We also plan to include more features in the model to arrive at a better model as the current variables did not prove to be highly impactful in predicting the target class.

 #### Note: ####